smwarsh/100-days-of-code/log-cont.md

 + Add some ice cream blog posts
 + Style blog pages, removing elements I don't want and such.
 + Add contact page

+### August 15, 2019

+**Thoughts**: I don't know why I didn't want to do this today.
+But I came in and did it anyway, and I made some progress.
+There is so far to go, though.
+And working on the portfolio page really pushes home the fact that I have basically nothing in my portfolio.
+It makes me feel better about the fact that I'm taking some freelance work.
+And makes me wonder if I can put all the websites I've made for work on here.
+I doubt it.

+**Today's Progress**:
++ Checked Twitter and LinkedIn
++ Wrote an ice cream post
++ Added a portfolio page
++ Added Thrift as a portfolio post...
+I'm kind of ashamed I never finished this project.

+**Next Steps**:
++ Add content to portfolio page
++ Add more ice cream blog posts
++ Styling!
++ Add contact page